iluwatar/programming-principles/README.md

 > The granule of reuse is the granule of release

-The Reuse Release Equivalence Principle enables the reuse of software components by tracking them through a release process and assigning them release numbers.
+Reuse of software components is enhanced by tracking them through a release process and assigning them release numbers.

 Why